Sous Vide Pork Tenderloin

 Can you sous vide frozen pork tenderloin?

-If your pork is frozen, you will need to thaw it completely, pat it dry, then season it.
+If your pork is frozen, you must thaw it completely, pat it dry, then season it.
 Cooking the pork from frozen will yield dry and gummy meat.

 sous vide pork tenderloin recipe.